ccrawford4/rust-agent/README.md

 # AI Agent API Server

-A production-ready RESTful API server built in Rust that provides AI-powered insights about a portfolio website and its underlying Kubernetes infrastructure.
-Uses OpenAI's GPT-5.1 model with tool-calling capabilities to answer questions by fetching real-time data from web sources and Kubernetes clusters.
+A RESTful API server built in Rust that provides AI-powered insights about my [portfolio website](https://about.calum.run) and its underlying Kubernetes infrastructure.

 ## Features